The Edited Baby Registry 2019

 15. Baby Soap - I know soap seems odd to add but this Dr.Bronner's baby soap (link here) we use to wash bottles, our hands and anything touched by baby especially in those early months.
 You can water it down so the bottle lasts even longer.
 It's a real workhorse and all natural so you don't have to worry about it being safe for baby; you have enough to worry about.

-16. Bottles - We went from having two cupboard shelves full of bottles with various sizes and nipples to having two ComoTomo bottles (link here for newborn, link here for 6-18 months) for the last year.
+16. Bottles - We went from having two cupboard shelves full of bottles with various sizes and nipples to having two ComoTomo bottles (link here) for the last year.
 I can't say enough about this bottle or how much Mae loves it and I loved the easy of cleaning and storing it.
 I always recommend it when friends are having trouble with their baby taking a bottle and preferring breast.
 The soft pliable design of the nipple and the body make it so unique, I never thought I would care this much about a bottle!

 This post is completely my own opinions and is not sponsored in any way.
 I've added links for reference for most items.
 To add a few honourable mentions, I still swear by the Puj Tub Travel Tub for small apartment sinks and newborn bathing.
-And while I left it off the list, we used the Maxi Cosi Mico as our carseat for both kids and were really happy with it.
+And while I left it off the list, we used the Maxi Cosi Mico as our carseat for both kids and were happy with it.
 I was also highly dependent on the My Brest Friend Pillow when nursing at home.
-Again here is the link to my amazon shop where you can find most of the items in one place under BABY.

 If you have other products you couldn't live without feel free to leave a note below!